navh/amoshebbdotcom/content/blog/do_winners_pick_government.md

 ### Bottom Line Up Front

-Scaleups prefer grants to tax incentives, want government to 'pick winners' instead of spreading out the love.
+Scaleups prefer grants to tax incentives and want government to 'pick winners' instead of spreading out the love.
 They're positive and negative about everything.

 # Summary